Table of Contents

 - It decomposes in salt water.

-- It is used as the alternative to the tail of a horse.
+- It is used as an alternative to the tail of a horse.

-- It is used by mixing with hemp fiber.
+- It is used by mixing it with hemp fiber.

-So, sisal fiber has importance in some cases.
+So, sisal fiber is important in some cases.